-Designed for experienced professionals, the Doctor of Public Administration (DPA) program is devoted to bridging the worlds of scholarship and practice.
-Our intent is to spark discussions and stimulate research that improves public and nonprofit management and public policy in Illinois, the nation, and the wider global community.
+Designed for experienced professionals, the Doctor of Public Administration (DPA) program is devoted to bridging scholarly and practice worlds.
+We intend to spark discussions and stimulate research that improves public and nonprofit management and public policy in Illinois, the nation, and the wider global community.

-Our DPA Program is specifically designed as a practitioner-oriented program to meet the educational needs of social sector leaders in governmental and nonprofit positions.
+Our DPA Program is specifically designed as a practitioner-oriented program to meet social sector leaders’ educational needs in governmental and nonprofit positions.

 Uniquely Positioned, Uniquely Equipped

 What sets our program apart?
 Our students represent a diverse set of cultural backgrounds, experiences, and professional expertise.
-As some of the most promising and accomplished social sector leaders in the region, they are already uniquely positioned and here at UIS they are uniquely equipped by our world-class faculty to drive social change and have an immediate impact.
+As some of the most promising and accomplished social sector leaders in the region, they are already uniquely positioned.
+Here at UIS, our world-class faculty equips them to drive social change and have an immediate impact.

 A Doctoral Community that is Making a Difference